turingschool/backend-curriculum-site/module2/lessons/accessibility_best_practices.md

 #### Code tip!

-One big thing that can effect users is that sometimes forms utilize radio buttons.
+One big thing that can affect users is that sometimes forms utilize radio buttons.
 The issue with the visually impaired is that many times those radio buttons are difficult to click.
 What we can do to help improve the experience for our friends is to allow the parent object to be clickable too.
-Often times it's just a matter of wrapping your radio button in a `label` tag. check out the following [Codepen](https://codepen.io/paul66/pen/jKBzu) don't mind the ``JS`` look at the css and the ``html``
+Often times it's just a matter of wrapping your radio button in a `label` tag.
+Check out the following [Codepen](https://codepen.io/paul66/pen/jKBzu).
+Don't mind the JavaScript - look at the CSS and the HTML

-These are some easy changes we can implement for application to be more accommodating.
+These are some easy changes we can implement for your application to be more accommodating.

 Mobility
 --------

 Mobility is an issue where the user typically has difficulty using a mouse or a trackpad.
-The first and easiest thing we can do as developers is making sure we are making our application completely usable with just a keyboard.
+The first and easiest thing we can do as developers is make sure we are making our application completely usable with just a keyboard.

 #### Video

-Watch this video from Dinosaur.js [here](https://www.youtube.com/watch?v=hKIQkgPVXH4&feature=youtu.be) go up to the 10 minute mark
+Watch this video from Dinosaur.js [here](https://www.youtube.com/watch?v=hKIQkgPVXH4&feature=youtu.be).
+Go up to the 10 minute mark.

 ### Experiment